sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 | stable | a place to keep horses | [https://github.com/ags799/stable]() |

 It's important not to overdo the "purpose" description here.
 Precise documentation expires more quickly.
-Documentation outside of source control may be discoverable to your broader organization, but its rarely visited by the experts working on a product.
+Documentation outside of source control may be discoverable to your broader organization, but it's rarely visited by the experts working on a product.
 Thus, if we have the "true", all-encompassing description of a service on this wiki page, it is almost certainly going to be misleading a month later.